 World War II Gun Drive

-After World War I England passed gun-control laws that mostly disarmed its citizenry.
+After World War I, England passed gun-control laws that mostly disarmed its citizenry.
 The belief that there should be “a rifle in every cottage,” as proposed by England’s Prime Minister, Robert Gascoyne-Cecil, in 1900 was finished.
 According to the 1689 Bill of Rights “subjects which are Protestants may have arms for their defence suitable to their conditions and as allowed by law.”
 This changed with England’s Firearms Act of 1920.
 Its restrictions on the private ownership of firearms was partly sold to a war-weary public by politicians fanning fears that a surge in crime might occur because of the large number of firearms available following the war.
 Another justification for severely restricting firearm ownership was to fulfill a commitment to the 1919 Paris Arms Convention.

 Whatever the rationale, the Firearms Act of 1920 passed and required an English citizen who wanted to own a firearm to first obtain a firearm certificate.
 The certificate, which was good for three years, specifically listed the firearm a person was approved to own and listed the amount of ammunition he or she could buy or possess.
 The police even had the power to exclude anyone who had “intemperate habits” or an “unsound mind.”
 Applicants for certificates also had to convince the police they had a good reason for needing a certificate.
 The 1920 law did not affect those who owned shotguns, but it gave government officials complete control over who could own handguns and rifles.

 In 1933 the English Parliament next passed the Firearms and Imitation Firearms Bill.
 It increased the punishment for the use of a gun in the commission of a crime.
-Possession of a real or imitation firearm was also made an offence unless the person could show he had the firearm for “a lawful object.”
+Possession of a real or imitation firearm was also made an offense unless the person could show he had the firearm for “a lawful object.”
 A few years later England passed the 1937 Firearms Act.
 It extended restrictions to shotguns and granted chief constables the power to add conditions to individual firearm certificates.
 Clearly the power was in the hands of the state, not the individual.

 Predictably such restrictions reduced the number of firearms in law-abiding citizens’ hands.
 Then came the Battle of Dunkirk in 1940.
 As the German war machine advanced, the British Expeditionary Force evacuated back across the English Channel.
 The retreat was costly.
 In their haste British troops abandoned most of their equipment.
 The massive loss of military arms, combined with the fact that the English people had been mostly disarmed, left the British people almost helpless before the advance of the Third Reich.